6 Different Types of Sugar Gliders

 The downside is that many people think these tiny critters look creepy or unnatural, which can deter some potential owners from adopting one.

 Remember that they require much more attention than others, and be ready to invest in a suitable cage.
-If you decide to adopt an albino sugar glider, make sure you know what you’re getting into before also needs more humidity than the other types of Sugar Gliders because they are more prone to dry skin issues.
+If you adopt an albino sugar glider, ensure you know what you’re getting into before.
+It also needs more humidity than the other types of sugar gliders because they are more prone to dry skin issues.

 Finally, it’s important to note that albino sugar gliders can only be found naturally in Australia,